 - a termination of COBRA eligibility if the initial payment is not received within 45 days of the signing of the COBRA Election Form

-For most eligible individuals, COBRA coverage ends 18 months after the date on which existing MIT medical, dental, or vision plan coverage is lost.
+For most eligible individuals, COBRA coverage ends 18 months after the date on which existing MIT health, dental, or vision plan coverage is lost.
 You or individuals covered under your MIT plan may qualify for a longer period of COBRA coverage under the following conditions:

 - If you find yourself without coverage because of divorce, separation, or the death of a spouse or domestic partner, you are eligible for 36 months of COBRA coverage.